georgeweigt/solutions/cassela-berger/README.md

-Solutions for *Statistical Inference* (second edition), by George Casella and Roger L. Berger.
+Solutions for "Statistical Inference" (second edition), by George Casella and Roger L. Berger.